BBC General Forces Programme

 The BBC General Forces Programme was a national radio station operating from 27 February 1944 until 31 December 1946.

 History

 Development

-Upon the outbreak of World War II on 1 September 1939, the BBC closed both existing National and Regional radio programmes, combining the two to form a single channel known as the Home Service.
+Upon the outbreak of World War II on 1 September 1939, the BBC closed both existing National and Regional radio programmes, combining the two to form a single channel known as the BBC Home Service.
 The former transmitters of the National Programme continued to broadcast the Home Service until 1940, when the lack of choice and lighter programming for people serving in the British Armed Forces was noted.
-At that point, some frequencies were given to a new entertainment network, the Forces Programme.
+At that point, some prewar frequencies were given to a new entertainment network, the BBC Forces Programme.

 The BBC Forces Programme was replaced when the influx of American soldiers, used to a different style of entertainment programming, had to be catered for in the run up to 'D-Day'.
 This replacement service was named the General Forces Programme, and was also broadcast on shortwave on the frequencies of the Overseas Service.